holochain/docs-pages/src/pages/get-started/index.md

 Press <kbd>Y</kbd> to make the link bidirectional.

-!!! details Bidirectional = make two links
+!!! dig-deeper Bidirectional = make two links

 Making the link type bidirectional tells the scaffolding tool to **also create a link type from a comment to the post** that it is responding to, along with code to create a link of that type whenever a comment is created.
 Links in Holochain aren't actually bidirectional.
 But to gain that functionality, we simply create two links, one in each direction.